Gold Medal Policy

-APSCVIR Gold Medal was established in 2010 to recognize the excellence and lifetime achievement in interventional radiology among the members of APSCVIR.
+The APSCVIR Gold Medal was established in 2010 to recognize the excellence and lifetime achievements in Interventional Radiology among the Individual Members of APSCVIR.
 It will be bestowed to those who have made an exceptional contribution to the field by their outstanding achievements.

 Criteria for Eligibility:

-The APSCVIR Executive Committee will award the Gold Medal to individuals who have rendered extraordinary service to the Society or to the discipline of interventional radiology, such as teaching, basic research, clinical investigations, and activities in academic organizations or related groups.
+The APSCVIR Executive Committee (EC) will award the Gold Medal to Individual Members who have rendered extraordinary service to the Society or to the discipline of Interventional Radiology, such as education, basic research, clinical investigations, and activities in academic organizations or related groups.

 Nomination of Candidates:

-The Executive Committee will make the final decision with respect to the three nominees for the Gold Medal at least 5 months before the Scientific Meeting.
-It will be decided by a majority vote among the EC members.
+The EC will make the final decision with respect to the nominees for the Gold Medal at least 3 months before the ASM.
+The 2 successful Gold Medalists will be decided by a majority vote among the EC members.
 Each voting member of the EC will have 2 votes each.